 2018 Update: It's been two years since I purchased this system, and I have had to purchase a set of replacement reservoirs (45$) to replace a punctured bag.
 The bag was punctured by accident while laying on its side on a sharp rock, but I still stand by the resilience of the system as that was caused by user error.
 I still think carrying a backup reservoir bag is a good idea!

-*FTC: This is not a sponsored post.
+Disclaimer: This is not a sponsored post, all products were purchased with my own money.
 This post does contain some affiliate links.
-This means I might receive a portion of the sales, at no cost to you.
-If you do use them, thank you for supporting this blog!
+What this means is I might receive a portion of the sales, at no cost to you.
+If you choose use them, thank you for your continued support!